cosmo3769/arch/README.md

 # Contents

-* What is Arch Linux
+* What is Arch Linux?
-* Why Arch Linux
+* Why Arch Linux?
 * Why a shift from Windows to Ubuntu to Arch?
 * Installation
 * Display Manager